Esri/i3s-spec/profiles/building/docs/layer_desc.md

   [
     {
      "id" : 10,
-     "layerType" : "building"
+     "layerType" : "Building"
      // ...
-     // BIM layer JSON definitions (see example below)
+     // building scene layer JSON definitions (see example below)
      // ...
     }
   ]
 }
 ```

-#### Notes on _City_ scale BIM:
+#### Notes on _City_ scale building scene layer:
-BIM is not envisioned to represent many buildings (e.g. a city).
-In this case, a single `3DObject` layer will be used as a placeholder to visualize and select individual BIM Scene Layers.
-Once a building is selected, its matching BIM scene layer will be open.
+Building scene layer is not envisioned to represent many buildings (e.g. a city).
+In this case, a single `3DObject` layer will be used as a placeholder to visualize and select individual building scene layers.
+Once a building is selected, its matching building scene layer will be open.

 **Edits**
 - group/layer names **must be unique**.